The-Marcy-Lab-School/linting-grammarly-practice/README.md

 We follow Airbnb's code style rules which is widely recognized in the industry for its clean and deliberate rules.

-Check the `package.json` file and you'll see that we have a few dependencies related to eslint and Airbnb's code style:
+Look at the `package.json` file and you'll see that we have a few dependencies related to eslint and Airbnb's code style:

 ```json
 "devDependencies": {